MetaLoc: Learning to Learn Wireless Localization: Preliminaries

 \subsection{Fingerprinting-based Localization}

-As shown in Fig.~\ref{fig:fingerprint}, fingerprinting localization usually consists of two stages, i.e., the offline stage and the online stage.
-During the offline stage, we first establish a fingerprint database that contains the location information (abbreviated as Loc. in the figure) of the known RP and the corresponding wireless signal measurements, such as RSS or CSI (named fingerprints).
-Specifically, multiple APs are deployed in the environment as transmitters, and a walking user holds a mobile device as the receiver.
-Measurements from each AP can be regarded as one fingerprint fragment (FF).
-Multiple FFs received from $N$ APs form a fingerprint to characterize a specific position $\mathcal{L}_{i},i=1,2,\dots,M$.
-During the online stage, the fingerprints collected at TPs with unknown locations are computed with the established fingerprint database, and localization algorithms are used to estimate the location.
+Figure~\ref{fig:fingerprint} illustrates the diagram of fingerprinting-based localization.
+The process is divided into two stages: the offline stage and the online stage.
+In the offline stage, a database includes fingerprints and the corresponding location information is created.
+This involves deploying multiple APs as transmitters, and a user with a mobile device as the receiver.
+The signal features collected from each AP, such as received RSS or CSI, form a fingerprint fragment (FF).
+When multiple FFs are received from $U$ APs, they are combined to create a fingerprint that characterizes a specific location $L_{i}$ ($i=1,2,\dots,V$).
+In the online stage, fingerprints are collected at TPs to estimate the location using localization algorithms.

-Traditionally, in the KNN algorithm, the position of each TP can be characterized by averaging its $k$ nearest RPs in the signal space with the known physical locations.
-Moreover, the so-called weighted KNN (WKNN) is used when the distances are adopted as weights in the signal space.
-In \cite{ghozali2019indoor}, deep learning was proposed to estimate the position of the TPs, which uses a neural network with random initialization and requires thousands of data to participate in the training.
-However, the above technologies merely focus on one specific environment and lack the ability to rapidly adapt to new and unseen environments, making the massive amounts of collected data wasted.

-In the following, we will detail our proposed fingerprint design from the perspective of RSS and CSI.
+Next, we will delve into our proposed fingerprint design that uses both RSS and CSI.